- Metro Cash & Carry’s operations to be split into two units Europe/MENA and Asia/New Markets

 - Objective: Safeguard Shape’s success and accelerate international expansion

-- Consequent continuation of Shape 2012 in the holding companies: More efficient and customer-oriented organisation
+- Consequent continuation of Shape 2012 in the holding companies: More efficient and customer-orientated organisation

 - Streamlined and focused management functions